Kofi Annan Syrian peace plan: United Nations Supervision Mission

 The United Nations Supervision Mission in Syria (UNSMIS) was the unarmed United Nations peacekeeping mission in Syria, set up in April 2012.
 It was commanded by Norwegian major general Robert Mood.
 Although observers remained in the country, Mood suspended their mission on June 16, 2012, mentioning "escalating violence."
 Observers would conduct no further patrols and stay in their current positions until the suspension was lifted.

 Conceding failure

 Hervé Ladsous, the UN Under-Secretary-General for Peacekeeping Operations, said on 1 May that both the Syrian government and the opposition were violating the cease-fire.
+In a bombing in Idlib on 30 April, several dozen people were killed and many more wounded in two car bomb attacks targeting Syrian military facilities in the city, only 200 meters from where some of the UN observers had been staying.
+By the beginning of May, over 500 people had been killed in hostilities all across Syria since the ceasefire was declared on April 12.

 On 25 May 2012, in two opposition-controlled villages in the Houla region in central Syria, 49 children, 34 women and 25 men were killed in what is called the Houla massacre.
-The UN, after investigations, holds Syrian troops and pro-government militia responsible.

-On 1 June, the FSA announced that it was resuming “defensive operations”.
+The UN, after investigations, held Syrian troops and pro-government militia responsible.
+Following this, on 1 June, the FSA announced that it was resuming “defensive operations”.
 Around 2–3 June, president al-Assad in response vowed to crush an anti-government uprising.

 These events seemed to mark the failing of this Kofi Annan peace initiative.